Mrpye/maui-gen/README.md

 ---

-### Use Maui-get to build the data forms using specified schema.
+### Use Maui-gen to build the data forms using specified schema.